Let Us Calculate Your Financing Options

 - If you’re confused by some of the options or don’t know what they mean, go to our Financing Terms section.

 - Research and compare annual percentage rates and financing terms from several finance sources, including banks and credit unions.

 - Have a price range in mind and stick with it.
 Don’t go out of your comfort zone and stay within your budget.

-- Work with your financial institution and negotiate car financing arrangements that work for you and that you know you’ll be able to fulfill.
+- Work with your financial institution and negotiate vehicle financing arrangements that work for you and that you know you’ll be able to fulfill.

 - Be sure to read the contract carefully before you sign anything.

-With an understanding of the buying process and a partner you can trust, there’s no reason why financing your vehicle should be an unpleasant experience.
+With an understanding of the buying process and a partner you can trust, there’s no reason why financing a used car should be an unpleasant experience.